 It’s the same with the garments we wear.
 Given a dark shade appears to heavier than a light shade it will appear more visually appealing when it is either worn as a whole item or on the top half of the body.

 Take home point

 If you are bigger below your waist (triangular), short or generally overweight its best to wear the darker color below your waist.
-The light color draws the eye up making the body appear taller and slimmer and the dark color minimizes the hips.
+The light color draws the eye up making the body appear taller and slimmer and the dark minimizes the hips.

 If you desire to wear a darker shade on your top half ensure that if you have a big bottom the top covers all of your backside.